- by Catherine

 Tibet has rich cultures where you can find authentic traditions of Buddhists in every element of the place.
 It was almost 2500 years back when Lord Buddha himself wore monastic robes.
 Check the history, literal meaning, dressing ways and various types of Kasaya in Tibet.

-The Gelug Sect is a Tibetan Buddhist denomination.
+Gelug Sect is a Tibetan Buddhist denomination.
 Tibetan Gelug means good at constraints in Tibetan.
-The school emphasizes strict observance of the Buddhism law, hence its name.
+The school emphasizes strict observance of the Buddhist law.

-Tibetan Monks are a kind of mysterious groups in Tibetan Buddhism.
-Have you ever imagined the inside picture of Buddhist monasteries?
-Here's a brief introduction about the scholastic and daily life of Tibetan monks, as well as the living Buddhas.
+Tibetan Monks are a mysterious group in Tibetan Buddhism.
+Have you ever imagined the inside picture?
+Here's a brief introduction to their scholastic and daily lives.

 Email response within 0.5~24 hours.